EU

 Update on various employment-related EU Directives

 Impact date: Ongoing A number of workplace-related EU Directives have passed their local implementation deadline or have recently been finalized by the EU and await Member State implementation.
-These include Directives on adequate minimum wages, transparent and predictable working conditions, work-life balance, gender diversity in the boardroom, whistleblowing, corporate sustainability reporting, pay transparency, platform workers, AI and corporate sustainability due diligence, together with a Regulation on forced labor.
+These include Directives on adequate minimum wages, transparent and predictable working conditions, work-life balance, gender diversity in the boardroom, whistleblowing, corporate sustainability reporting, pay transparency, platform workers, corporate sustainability due diligence, together with a Regulation on forced labor.
 A revised European Works Council Directive has also been approved.
 There are also proposed Directives on fair telework and the right to disconnect, and on improving working conditions for trainees.
-Our two briefings (see links) provide a summary of the Directives and the Regulation.
+While not a Directive, the European Globalisation Adjustment Fund for Displaced Workers (EGF) is a special measure designed to support workers who lose their jobs due to major structural changes.
+Subject to final approval, the EGF will be extended to support workers affected by imminent job displacement in enterprises undergoing restructuring.
+Our two briefings (see links) provide a summary of the Directives and the Regulations.

 Employer implications/action needed All employers operating in the EU (and, for some Directives, certain non-EU businesses) should expect to make some changes to their current arrangements to take account of the requirements of the Directives as each is transposed into national law.